March 21, 2026Comments are off for this post.

 By Stiv · Design, technology and personal finance

-This is an independent opinion piece based on my own testing of the Lightyear app and current market research.
-Views expressed are my own and do not constitute professional or financial advice.
+This is an opinion piece.
+Views expressed are the author's own and do not constitute financial advice.

 Capital at risk.
 The value of investments can go down as well as up and you may get back less than you invested.
 Past performance is not a reliable indicator of future results.

-The current new-customer offer and full terms are always kept up to date on our Lightyear referral page.
+Freetrade's refer-a-friend deal gives a free share when you join, subject to qualifying conditions.
+The current offer and full terms are kept up to date on our referral page.

 Read more